doriordan/MCP-Coding-Insights/README.md

 # MCP Coding Insights

-Lightweight MCP server that lets you gain desired insights into your coding activities by just asking your agent.
+Lightweight MCP server that lets you flexibly gather insights into your coding activities by just asking your agent.

 Initially this tool supports only Claude Code.